Shoreasg/Zillaverse/README.md

 1. Not Optimize for Mobile View
 2. Some Zilliqa projects are not listed inside
 3. Some twitters of the projects are missing

+# Note

+*No Backend is implemented for this project yet*